Aimeedeer/coconut-report/content/showcase.md

   is my first post that shares my Rust programming experience.
 - [The Big Announcement][tba]
   is a tiny Ethereum dapp that I created during [HackFS][hackfs].
-  I plan to implement it on other blockchains to gain experience building dapps and tooling.
 - [Rust in Blockchain][rib]
   is a community-contributed resource center for Rust and blockchain developers,